 Our smart local moving (SLM) algorithm is an algorithm for community detection (or clustering) in large networks.
 The SLM algorithm maximizes a so-called modularity function.
 The algorithm has been successfully applied to networks with tens of millions of nodes and hundreds of millions of edges.
 The details of the algorithm are documented in a paper (Waltman & Van Eck, 2013).

 The SLM algorithm has been implemented in the Modularity Optimizer, a simple command-line computer program written in Java.
-The Modularity Optimizer can be freely downloaded.
-The program can be run on any system that supports Java version 1.6 or higher.
+The Modularity Optimizer can be freely downloaded (last updated: May 14, 2014).
+The program can be run on any system with Java support.
 In addition to the SLM algorithm, the Modularity Optimizer also provides an implementation of the well-known Louvain algorithm for large-scale community detection developed by Blondel, Guillaume, Lambiotte, and Lefebvre (2008).
 An extension of the Louvain algorithm with a multilevel refinement procedure, as proposed by Rotta and Noack (2011), is implemented as well.
 All algorithms implemented in the Modularity Optimizer support the use of a resolution parameter to determine the granularity level at which communities are detected.

 Running the Modularity Optimizer

 To run the Modularity Optimizer, take the following steps:

 - Download the Modularity Optimizer JAR file (last updated: May 14, 2014).
 Also, check whether Java is available on your system.

 - In your command-line environment, make sure you find yourself in the folder in which you saved the Modularity Optimizer JAR file.
 On a Windows system, for instance, use the Command Prompt tool and move to the right folder using the cd command.